About...

 The Foundation

-• A good study Bible - Version should be KJV or NASB (1995) or ESV, by preference - but a good literal (formal equivalence) translation.
-Excellent study notes can be found in the Scofield or Ryrie Study Bibles, the Thompson Chain-Reference Bible, or the (Thomas Nelson) Open Bible, all of which are available using various translation versions.
+• A good study Bible - Version should be KJV, NASB, or ESV - a good literal (formal equivalence) translation.
+Excellent study notes can be found in the Scofield Study Bible, Ryrie Study Bibles, the Thompson Chain-Reference Bible, or the (Thomas Nelson) Open Bible, all of which are available using KJV, NASB, and ESV versions.
+Study Bible notes are Commentary - feel free to disagree with them, but they can be very helpful!

-• A Strong's Exhaustive Concordance - A hard-copy version is much more useful than a digital copy.
+• A Strong's Exhaustive Concordance - This particular concordance is used universally for word study references - A printed version is definately worth having and can be much more useful than a digital copy.

-That's it.
-That's the foundation of a good Bible Study library - you need all of them, but you can get by very well with just these four books.
+That's it - the foundation of a good Bible Study library.
+You need all of them, but you can get by very well with just these four books.

 Desktop Reference Level